 Old Spice: Yes!

-During a high stakes kickball game on The Boondocks pitting Huey against a team from China, the Chinese team captain Ming tells Huey that if she lose she might go to prison camp.
-The captain's teammates talk to each other about the lie and insult his play.
+- During a high stakes kickball game on The Boondocks pitting Huey against a team from China, the Chinese team captain Ming tells Huey that if she loses she might be sent to a labor camp.
+The captain's teammates talk to each other about the lie and insult his playing.
 Anyone with any knowledge of Huey's interests wouldn't be too surprised to know he understands Chinese.
 Cue Epic Battle Boredom.

 American guy: Could you stamp my passport, please?
 It's a hobby of mine.

 Passport checker to coworker, in German: These damn Americans always want something.
 Look, they've all got booze and bags and t-shirts.
 Now they want stamps.

 American girl: Sir, I'd like mine stamped, too.